IES-Rafael-Alberti/gameoff2023/docs/_posts/2023-11-09-initial-state.md

 ## Current State

-During our first week of work, our artist has dessigned this lovely main character (isn't he?) and has made the main animations for platforming movement.
+During our first week of work, our team started with a brainstorming meeting.
+Since we are a small team the idea came out from our main artist and director suddenly artist has dessigned this lovely main character (isn't he?) and has made the main animations for platforming movement.
 Our programmer has defined the big picture gameplay mechanic (slide puzzles).